5yutan5/tensile-LCR-tester/README.md

 # tensile-LCR-tester
 This application controls Hioki's LCR meter and Sigma Kouki's stage controller at the same time.

+>⚠️ Note: This repo is not actively maintained.
+It's an older version of https://github.com/5yutan5/pyAutoLab.

 **This is an unfinished project.**

 ![Main Application Window](image/Main_application_window.png)